jeduardo/packages-formula/README.rst

 packages-formula
 ================

-A simple saltstack formula designed to install a list of packages that should be present in a system without any specific global configuration.
+A simple saltstack formula designed to manage lists of packages that must be present and/or absent in a given host.

-This can be used to ensure must-have utilities are installed on a set of machines.
+This can be used to ensure must-have utilities are installed on a set of machines and also that packages that must not be present are actually absent.

 Available states
 ================